Air and Angels

-Air and Angels is a novel by English author Susan Hill her first for 16 years.
+Air and Angels is a novel by English author Susan Hill, her first for 16 years.
 It was first published in 1991 by Sinclair Stevenson and since republished by Vintage Books in 1999 who have also made it available as an ebook.
 It is said to contain some of her finest writing.
-The title is taken from a poem by Jon Donne.
+The title is taken from a poem by John Donne.

 Plot introduction

 The first half of the book comprises two separate narratives in set in Edwardian India and Cambridge.

 In Cambridge the Revd Thomas Cavendish, a celibate and irreproachable university don in his mid-fifties, appears destined to become master of the college.
 He lives with his sister and is a confirmed bachelor, spurning the attentions of his sister's friend Florence who is determined to wed him.
 His enthusiasm is birds; spending his leisure time either on the Fens birdwatching, or in his indoor aviary.

 In India, 15-year-old Kitty is becoming bored with ex-colonial life, and at the same time repelled by the poverty she sees nearby; she longs to return to the England she left as a young child.
 Eventually her parents relent and after a long sea voyage she arrives at her cousin Florence's house in Cambridge.

 The second half of the book concerns Thomas Cavendish's growing obsession with Kitty after he sees her from his window, as she stands on a bridge over the river.
 Through his contacts with Florence he becomes her tutor, with disastrous results...